 In the middle of the zoom range, the Sony puts in an excellent performance.
 The Canon still shows a bit of an edge at f/4 in the center, though the Sony shows better corner performance at f/4 (and throughout the aperture range.
 When stopped down to f/5.6, the Sony catches up in the center while maintaining its lead in the corners.
 At f/8, both lenses are very sharp, though the Sony still shows superior corner performance.

 Now let’s look at the long end of the zoom.
 As mentioned earlier, the Sony when set to 200mm is a fair bit shorter than the Canon at this focal range.
 The Canon was set to 163mm to match the framing of the Sony at the long end.
-Click the image below to view 100% crops in a new window and zoom to view full size.
+Click the image below to view 100% crops and zoom to view full size.

 At the long end of the zoom, both lenses put in similar performances at f/4.
 The Sony might be a touch sharper in the center (though it’s very close) while the Canon has a slight edge in the corners.
 Stopping down to f/5.6 shows the Sony to be a bit sharper in the center, but the Canon is notably sharper in the corners.
 At f/8, both lenses are similarly sharp in the center, with the Canon still showing a notable edge in corner sharpness.
 While the Sony lags a bit at 200mm for cross frame sharpness, the fact is that it’s still sharp over the majority of the frame at this focal length, making it still an excellent choice for most shooting situations.